BroadbandForum/usp/specification/messages/index.md

     }
 ```

-In another example, the Controller wants to get all of  the Instances of the `Device.Wifi.AccessPoint` table, plus all of the instances of the AssociatedDevice Object and AC Object (sub-Objects of AccessPoint).
+In another example, the Controller wants to get all of  the Instances of the `Device.WiFi.AccessPoint` table, plus all of the instances of the AssociatedDevice Object and AC Object (sub-Objects of AccessPoint).
 It would issue a GetInstances Request with the following:

 ```
     GetInstances {
-      obj_paths : "Device.Wifi.AccessPoint."
+      obj_paths : "Device.WiFi.AccessPoint."
       bool first_level_only : false
     }
 ```

-The Agent's Response will contain an entry in curr_insts for all of the Instances of the `Device.Wifi.AccessPoint` table, plus the Instances of the Multi-Instance sub-Objects `.AssociatedDevice.` and `.AC.`:
+The Agent's Response will contain an entry in curr_insts for all of the Instances of the `Device.WiFi.AccessPoint` table, plus the Instances of the Multi-Instance sub-Objects `.AssociatedDevice.` and `.AC.`:

 ```
     GetInstancesResp {
       req_path_results {
-        requested_path : "Device.Wifi.AccessPoint."
+        requested_path : "Device.WiFi.AccessPoint."
         err_code : 0
         err_msg :
         curr_insts {
-          instantiated_obj_path : "Device.Wifi.AccessPoint.1."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.1."
           unique_keys {
             {
               key : "Alias"
               value : "SomeAlias"}
             {
               key : "SSIDReference"
-              value : "Device.Wifi.SSID.1"}
+              value : "Device.WiFi.SSID.1"}
           }
-          instantiated_obj_path : "Device.Wifi.AccessPoint.2."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.2."
           unique_keys :
             {
               key : "Alias"
               value : "SomeAlias"}
             {
               key : "SSIDReference"
-              value : "Device.Wifi.SSID.2"}
+              value : "Device.WiFi.SSID.2"}
-          instantiated_obj_path : "Device.Wifi.AccessPoint.1.AssociatedDevice.1."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.1.AssociatedDevice.1."
           unique_keys {
               key : "MACAddress"
               value : "11:22:33:44:55:66"
           }

-          instantiated_obj_path : "Device.Wifi.AccessPoint.1.AC.1."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.1.AC.1."
           unique_keys {
             key : "AccessCategory"
             value : "BE"
           }

-          instantiated_obj_path : "Device.Wifi.AccessPoint.2.AssociatedDevice.1."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.2.AssociatedDevice.1."
           unique_keys {
             key : "MACAddress"
             value : "11:22:33:44:55:66"
           }

-          instantiated_obj_path : "Device.Wifi.AccessPoint.2.AC.1."
+          instantiated_obj_path : "Device.WiFi.AccessPoint.2.AC.1."
           unique_keys {
             key : "AccessCategory"
             value : "BE"